Connect with these 35 IFTTT-friendly smart devices (pictures)

 The Pivot Power Genius from Quirky uses Wi-Fi to allow remote control over two of its outlets.
 With IFTTT integration, you can set those outlets to respond to triggers as the "then that" portion of any recipe.
 If you want to turn on your coffee maker at a certain time or turn off your TV when it storms, you can do it with this connected power strip.

 Quirky's Spotter packs five sensors into its hockey puck design, and can keep you fully up-to-date on the environmental changes in your home.
 With IFTTT, the Spotter can now trigger actions based on temperature.
 For instance, you can have the lights turn on if the temperature rises or falls past a certain degree.
-We're hoping to see expanded compatibility for the Spotter's other sensors soon too.

 A SmartThings kit is an attractive place to start if you're trying out home automation, and it's a great way to bring IFTTT into your home, as well.
 With sensors capable of tracking motion, presence, and even moisture, you'll be able to set up all sorts of creative IFTTT triggers.
 You'll even be able to use SmartThings to connect products with IFTTT that don't have channels of their own.
 Install a smart lock from a SmartThings-friendly manufacturer like Schlage or Kwikset, for instance, and you'll be able to automate that lock in IFTTT through the SmartThings channel.

-Connect your Withings Pulse or Wi-Fi Digital Body Scale to IFTTT to automatically record your vital statistics to a Google Drive spreadsheet, or to simply turn the coffee maker on after your morning weigh-in.
+Connect your Withings Pulse or Wi-Fi Digital Body Scale with IFTTT to automatically record your vital statistics to a Google Drive spreadsheet, or to simply turn the coffee maker on after your morning weigh-in.